 - claims in respect of other losses resulting from the infringement of rights other than contractual rights occurring in direct connection with the operation of the ship or salvage operations;

-- claims in respect of the raising, removal, destruction or rendering harmless of a ship which is sunk, wrecked, stranded or abandoned, including anything that is or has been on board;
+- claims in respect of the raising, removal, destruction or rendering harmless of a ship which is sunk, wrecked, stranded or abandoned, including anything that is or has been onboard;

 - claims in respect of the removal, destruction or rendering harmless of cargo; and

-- claims of a party other than that liable in respect of measures taken in order to avert or minimise losses for which the party liable may limit its liability in accordance with this convention and further loss caused by such measures.
+- claims of a party other than that liable in respect of measures taken in order to avert or minimise losses for which the liable party may limit its liability in accordance with this convention and further loss caused by such measures.

 Liability cannot be limited for: